- Fact Checked

 Metabolic and Cardiovascular Concerns

-Obesity plays a dual role - it's both a risk factor for developing PCOS and a complication that can worsen associated health problems.
-About 50-80% of women with PCOS struggle with weight management due to hormonal imbalances affecting metabolism and hunger signals.
+Obesity plays a dual role in all of these conditions, too.
+Not only is it a risk factor for developing PCOS, but it can also put you at an increased risk for these other conditions.
+As many as 50-80% of women with PCOS struggle with weight management due to how hormone imbalances affect both metabolism and hunger signals.

 Reproductive Health Complications

-Endometrial cancer risk may be 2-6 times higher risk than in women without PCOS, primarily due to irregular ovulation patterns and unopposed estrogen exposure over time.
+- Endometrial cancer, which may be 2-6 times higher than in women without PCOS

 Mental Health and Sleep Disorders